IsacKun220/com1001/FAQ.md

 You need the `sqlite3` gem installed as well.
 Make sure both the `sequel` and the `sqlite3` gems are part of your project's `Gemfile`.

+## Problems with Git

+### I cannot clone my team's repository.

+This is probably because you did not set up GitLab with your Codio SSH keys last semester.
+That is, you didn't complete both parts of Unit 8, which is about Git.
+I'd strongly recommend you go back and do both of these units, because Git is very important this semester.

+To set up your SSH keys, sign into Codio, then click your username in the bottom left profile.
+Under "My Account", there should be a menu item called "SSH Keys".
+If you click this link, you'll be taken to a page with a grey box at the top, with your public SSH key in it.
+Ensure that you select and copy the entire contents of this box (and *only* the contents of the box).
+Now, log into Gitlab (https://git.shefcompsci.org).
+Click the icon in the top right of the page to reveal a drop-down box, and select "Preferences".
+Select "SSH Keys" from the sidebar that appears.
+In the big text box that appears, paste your SSH key.
+In the title box, enter "Codio".
+Then click the "Add key" button.

+Other possible reasons:

+* You're trying to clone another team's repository.
+Check your team number!

+* There's been an administrative error, and you don't have the necessary permissions to clone your team's repository.
+This is the most unlikeliest of the possibilities, so check you have done all of the above first.
+However, it does happen from time to time, so if you're still experiencing problems, this is one of the few occasions where you can [send me – Phil McMinn – an email](mailto:p.mcminn@sheffield.ac.uk).
+Make sure you that you include your Sheffield computer account username in the body of the email.

+## Problems with Codio

 ### I don't really like Codio.
 Can I use my own machine to develop on instead?